hrolfurgylfa/ExtraCameraTools/README.md

 ## Installation

-You can install the latest version as a Unity package [here](https://github.com/hrolfurgylfa/ExtraCameraTools/releases), or you can clone this repository into any folder under Assets/Editor/
+You can install the latest version as a Unity package from [here](https://github.com/hrolfurgylfa/ExtraCameraTools/releases), or you can clone this repository into any folder under Assets/Editor/

 This tool only works on Unity 2019 and higher.